Office of Global Women’s Issues

 The U.S. Department of State’s implementation plan outlines and commits Department talents and resources to advance this foreign policy and national security priority to empower women globally.Learn More

 When women are economically empowered, they re-invest in their families and communities, producing a multiplier effect that spurs economic growth and contributes to global peace and stability.
 In February 2019, President Trump established the Women’s Global Development and Prosperity (W-GDP) Initiative with the goal of reaching 50 million women across the developing world by 2025.Learn More Women’s Economic Empowerment

 Women, Peace, and Security

 Women offer unique contributions to making and keeping peace in countries around the world–and those contributions lead to better outcomes not just for women, but for entire societies.
 The U.S. Strategy on Women, Peace, and Security (WPS) reaffirms the U.S. commitment to enhance women’s meaningful participation in decision-making processes, conflict prevention and resolution, and political and civil life.Learn More Women, Peace, and Security

 S/GWI’s work on Women’s Economic Empowerment and Women, Peace and Security covers is not single-faceted.
-There are several cross-cutting issues that S/GWI targets through its work in other areas including Combatting Violent Extremism, Gender-Based Violence, and Women’s Leadership.Learn More Cross-Cutting Issues
+There are several cross-cutting issues that S/GWI targets through its work in other areas including Combatting Violent Extremism, Violence against Women, and Women’s Leadership.Learn More Cross-Cutting Issues